 Cambridge Judo is open to complete beginners and to people who’ve done judo before and want to get back into it.
 Both Cambridge University students and non-students are welcome.
 Female beginners may like to have a look at our women’s page.

-Outside the Michaelmas term beginners are welcome to turn up to any of our sessions (Tuesday, Thursday, Saturday).
+Outside the Michaelmas term beginners are welcome to turn up to our Thursday or Saturday sessions.
 Just introduce yourself to the coaches before you step onto the mat.
-It’ll be free to try for your first few sessions.
+See training times for more information.
+The first two sessions are free to try.
 If you already have a judogi (judo suit), bring it along, but if not just wear tracksuit bottoms or shorts, and a rugby shirt or old t-shirt.

 In the beginners’ sessions we start at the basics with some simple gymnastic excercises such as forward rolls, followed by learning the all-important breakfalls.
 Each week we look at suitable standing throws and ground techniques, and there’s usually a chance to try these out at the end of the class with some gentle, friendly randori (sparring).
 These sessions lead towards the first grading to red belt, and give beginners the skills and confidence to continue judo throughout the year.

 The Student Voucher Scheme is British Judo’s special offer to students to help raise participation in universities.
-For only £20.00 students new to the sport or returning to judo after a years’ absence receive a judo suit, membership to British Judo and their first grading.
+For only £20.00 students new to the sport or returning to judo after a years’ absence receive a judo suit, membership of British Judo and their first grading.